maetl/calyx/README.md

 greeting.generate(context)
 ```

-__Note: The API may morph and change a bit as we try to figure out the best patterns for merging and combining grammars.__

 ### Accessing the Raw Generated Tree

 Calling `#evaluate` on the grammar instance will give you access to the raw generated tree structure before it gets flattened into a string.